tkilias/docker-db/README.md

 The `--auto-storage` option can be used to tell `exadt` to automatically create file-devices for all virtual nodes (within the root directory).
 These devices are then assigned to the volumes that are also automatically created.

 This option needs at least 10GiB of free space and uses up to 100GiB of it for all devices combined.
-If `--auto-storage` is used, you can skip the next step entirely.
+If `--auto-storage` is used, you can skip the next step entirely (and continue with section 4).

-## Adding EXAStorage devices
+## 3. Adding EXAStorage devices

 Next, we need to add devices to be used by EXAstorage.
 This can be done by executing: